Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Also, this being Taiwan, the main thing to do at Xitou Monster Village is eat.
-There are many restaurants and food stalls here, especially (no surprise) Japanese food.
+There are many restaurants and food stalls here, specializing in (of course) Japanese and Taiwanese food.
 The bakery and chocolate shop (see below) are the most famous though.
 On the main highway, there are also several typical Taiwanese “rural” souvenir shops, selling things like herbs, dried fruits, tea, and so on.

-We quite enjoyed a cup of Taiwan (Pingtung)-grown coffee meticulously brewed by this guy from the back of his scooter:
+We quite enjoyed a cup of Pingtung-grown coffee meticulously brewed by this guy from the back of his scooter:

 Kubota Bakery (久保田烘焙坊)